 3-Pack of Compressed Air Cans (opens in new tab) ($18 at Amazon)

 One of the things that all tech gurus should have available is a can of compressed air.
 It's not only handy with your PlayStation 4 but a lot of your tech gear as well.

 The PlayStation 4 Pro has a massive power cable, unlike the PlayStation 4 and PlayStation Slim.
 Thankfully, Amazon provides replacement cables.
-The standard 3-foot cable is $5, but you can also get a 6-foot for $7, a 10-foot for $8, or a 12-foot for $9.
-You won't need anything smaller or larger than that, and even the 12-foot cable is pushing it.
+There's a standard 3-foot cable, but there are also 6-foot, 10-foot, and 12-foot options.

-The original PlayStation 4 and the PlayStation Slim both use the same type of power cord.
-You can get a replacement at Amazon by purchasing this 6-foot cable for $8.
-There's also a 12-foot option for $9.
+The original PlayStation 4 and the PlayStation Slim both use the same power cord.
+You can get a replacement at Amazon by purchasing this 6-foot cable, but there's also a 12-foot option.

 Get the best of Android Central in in your inbox, every day!

 Thank you for signing up to Android Central.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.